 And if you’re after total relaxation, a stay in one of the agriturismi or country-houses and villas in the area (many have swimming pools) will allow you to savour the most delightful views in all of Tuscany.
 And some of the most delicious food Italy has to offer.

 Chianti wine tasting tours are some of the most popular ways to visit the region.
+You could join an intimate group excursion, like this popular half day wine tasting tour in the Chianti Classico wine region.
 But with a car and some organisation you’ll be able to easily organise your own tasting experience.

 You’ll spot plenty of “vendita diretta” (Local products on sale) or “wine tasting” signs where you can pick up everything from a bottle of Sangiovese, to locally produced pecorino cheese.
 You can improvise up to a point, but the opening hours vary, so it’s better to do a bit of research beforehand to make sure you don’t miss any particular favourites.